seedwinnipeg/seedwinnipeg.github.io/password-policy/Presentation.md

 ::::{.bad}
 >- It is short.
 >- It is not very complex.
->- It could be easily guessed based on public information about SEED.
+>- It could be easily guessed.
 ::::

 ## Is this a strong password?{data-transition="slide-in fade-out"}